 There is a simple reason for why the PUC test necessarily concerns the government.
-A PUC certificate is a mandatory document to be carried by the vehicle at all time by the rider and there could be heavy fine in the lack of this document, thus this makes it one of the important documents like a bike insurance
+A PUC certificate is a mandatory document to be carried by the vehicle at all time by the rider and there could be heavy fine in the lack of this document, thus this makes it one of the important documents like a

 that a rider must-have.
 Now the other factor to look at is why the government has mandated this.